 JavaScript is a simple programming language (“scripting language”) and is used to make websites interactive.
 You can insert dynamic text in HTML.
 JavaScript is also known as the browser language.

-JavaScript (JS) is not similar or related to Java.
+JavaScript (JS) is not similar to or related to Java.
 Both languages have C as their syntax and are commonly used in client-side web applications, but there are just a few similarities.

 Java is an object-oriented programming language and has a platform for virtual machines that you can use to create compiled programs that run on almost all platforms.
 Java promised: “Write once, execute everywhere.”

-JAVA | JAVASCRIPT |
+JAVA JAVASCRIPT

-Objects of Java are class-based even we can’t make any program in java without creating a class. | JavaScript Objects are prototype-based. |
+Java is an object-oriented programming language.
+Objects of Java are class-based even if we can’t make any program in Java without creating a class.

-Java program has the file extension “.Java” and translates source code into bytecodes which are executed by JVM(Java Virtual Machine). | JavaScript file has the file extension “.js” and it is interpreted but not compiled, every browser has the Javascript interpreter to execute JS code. |
+Java program has the file extension “.Java” and translates source code into bytecodes which are executed by JVM(Java Virtual Machine).
+JavaScript file has the file extension “.js,” and it is interpreted but not compiled, every browser has a Javascript interpreter to execute JS code.

-Java program uses more memory. | JavaScript requires less memory therefore it is used in web pages. |
+Java program uses more memory.
+JavaScript requires less memory.
+Therefore, it is used in web pages.

-Java has a thread-based approach to concurrency. | Javascript has an event-based approach to concurrency. |
+Java has a thread-based approach to concurrency.
+Javascript has an event-based approach to concurrency.

 Conclusion

 Programming Languages and Scripting Languages are quite different.
-One is used for Standalone Software development while the other goes for Web Applications.
+One is used for Standalone Software development, while the other goes for Web Applications.

-.Jar files are Java files while .js files are javascript Files.
+.Jar files are Java files, while .js files are javascript Files.
 That should be the first Difference between Java and Javascript.